LucaCanali/Miscellaneous/Spark_Notes/Spark_MapInArrow.md

 **Limitations and other discussions:**
 - mapInArrow needs to serialize and deserialize all the columns of the DataFrame, which could add an overhead if you need to process just a few columns
-- mapInArrow data needs to folloe the DataFrame schema.
+- mapInArrow data needs to adhere to the DataFrame schema.
 You need to take care of adding the input and output columns with their datatypes to the schema
 - See also discussion in PR [#26783](https://github.com/apache/spark/pull/26783) on a previous test proposal for extended Spark Arrow UDF